rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 buy totalBooks bookId         -- Oops!
 I meant `buy bookId totalBooks`.
 ```

-This snippet would erroneously compile in the former version of `buy` (with primitive integers), but correctly fail with a clear type-error in the latter (with stronger types) and thereby preventing a bug from slipping in.
+This snippet would erroneously compile in the former version of `buy` (with primitive integers), but correctly fail with a clear type-error due to type mismatch in the latter (with stronger types), such as:

+> Couldn't match expected type `ProductId` with actual type `Qtd'

+ Thereby preventing a bug from slipping in.

+By following a type-driven design approach, we have used types to express a plan (**what** we want to accomplish), then we implement the program (**how** we want to accomplish) in such a way that the types must be satisfied.
+The type-checker becomes our assistant and verifies properties along the process for us.

+However, that comes at a cost.
+Arguably, both type-signatures and implementations may have become more complex, and we mixed two concerns (predicate + transformation).
+Being pragmatic, sometimes a less precise design *may* serve us just as good.

+Even though we have used Haskell in this exposition, the underlying principles should hopefully translate to other languages, such as Rust, Scala, etc. Further, languages with even more powerful type-systems (e.g. Agda and Idris, both with native support for dependent types) allow us to encode many more properties.

+It is important to emphasize that:

+> Type-Driven Development does not substitute proper automated tests, rather they collaborate.
+Moreover, a proper suite of unit-tests could (and should) have easily caught the mistakes in the wrong implementation.
+>
+> Conclusively, it is much better to combine types **with** tests.

+Nevertheless, I very much like letting types help with my design.
+Especially the relief when the type-checker refuses my code due to a type-mismatch caused by a wrong refactoring.

+It is all about extra safety guarantees, increasing our confidence that the code is correct.

 ## References